June 10th - Joliet, Illinois - Torco Racing Fuels Route 66 NHRA Nationals -

 A view of round one from the starting line

-It takes all 7 guys to hold the car down while Kenny seats the clutch
+It takes all 7 guys to hold the car down

-June 11th - Defiance, Ohio - Sitting on the dock of the lake -
+June 11th - Defiance, Ohio - Sitting On the Dock of the Lake -

 Home of Martin Diesel Generators was our stop for the night.
 It's the tiniest little shop in the tiniest little town, however 80% of Prevost generators come out of